 - Friction Modifiers – Reduce internal friction to improve fuel efficiency.

-- Pour-Point Depressants (PPD) – Prevent wax particles from solidifying in cold temperatures.
+- Pour-Point Depressants – Prevent wax particles from solidifying in cold temperatures.

 - Antioxidants – Slow down oxidation, preventing oil thickening.